checkr/oauth-docs/checkr_oauth_integration_guide.md

 In order to create an OAuth integration in test mode, a separate test Application must be created.
 Please reach out to clients@checkr.com to do so.
 Using the test `client_id` and test `client_secret` provided by Checkr will return a test `access_token` that will create test resources.

 In test mode, a credit card will not be created nor saved when a end user signs up for Checkr and authenticates your application.
-The credit card will not be validated.

 Test SSNs and driver licenses are available for use and are detailed in [the Checkr API documentation](https://docs.checkr.com/#development).